Home Tutorials How to Create a Linux Bootable USB Flash Drive

 Ending Thoughts

-In this guide, we have demonstrated how to create a Linux bootable USB using both the GUI and the command-line.
+In this guide, we have demonstrated how to create a Linux bootable USB using both the GUI and the command line.
 We have shown the required methods for all major operating systems, including Linux, Mac OS, and Windows.
-So no matter what device you’re on, you should be able to create a Linux live USB without any trouble.
+So, no matter what device you’re on, you should be able to create a Linux live USB without any trouble.

 Note that some of the steps may differ slightly if you are using an older version of your current OS.
-Moreover, we highly recommend users to check the appropriate location of the USB device before confirming the writing process.
+Moreover, we highly recommend users check the appropriate location of the USB device before confirming the writing process.
 Else, you may overwrite a different portion of your storage device.

 1 COMMENT